ECF/JGroups/README.md

 # JGroups
-ECF Remote Services provider based upon JavaGroups (http://jgroups.org) v 3.6.8.Final.
-With this provider installed (as well as Java Groups 3.6.8.Final), a Remote Service can be exported and used/consumed via a JavaGroups channel.
+ECF Remote Services distribution provider based upon JavaGroups (http://jgroups.org) v 4.0.3.Final.
+With this provider installed, a Remote Service can be exported and used/consumed via a JavaGroups channel.